 This whole resort is so much fun!
-There are GIGANTIC statues of the characters, you can be so creative here.
+There are GIGANTIC statues of the characters all over so you can be super creative here.
 The main themes are Cars, The Lion King, The Little Mermaid, and Nemo.
 Disney created this resort to have “storybook landscaping.”
-It really feels as if you are incorporated into the movies.
+It really feels as if you are incorporated right into the movies.
 Remember to wear a pair of comfy shoes!
 The grounds are huge but the photo opportunities here are endless!

 Some of my favorite ears for the parks